jorishr/website-text-translator/README.md

 }
 ```

+If you don't want to use the Google Translate API, you will have to generate these translations files yourself or use a different service.

-Importing these JSON files in your website project requires a separate discussion, see [How to load the translation files in your project](#how-to-load-the-translation-files-in-your-project).
+Importing the JSON language data files in your website project requires a separate discussion, see [How to load the translation files in your project](#how-to-load-the-translation-files-in-your-project).

 Once your HTML document(s) have been processed for the first time, you can continue your development work and incorporate the translation process in your workflow by running the program again after you have added, removed or changed text elements in your document(s).